-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 cup mini chocolate chips, optional (3 ounces; 85 grams)
+- ½ cup chocolate chips, optional (3 ounces; 85 grams)

-- 1/2 cup chopped walnuts, optional (3 ounces, 85 grams)
+- ½ cup chopped walnuts, optional (3 ounces, 85 grams)

 In a large bowl, mash the bananas with a fork or potato masher.
 Add brown sugar, oil, and eggs.
 Add the gluten-free flour, baking powder, baking soda, and salt.
-Mix until combined.
-Add chocolate chips and nuts if using.
+Mix until batter is thick.
+Stir in chocolate chips and nuts if using.